 Step 6.
 Prepare the device-specific code.

-Here dumpling is the codename of Oneplus 5T, to know your device codename search it on Google.
-When you’re making Lineage OS ROM for your mobile, it is essential to know device codename because the codename will fetch device specific files and kernel.
+Here dumpling is the codename of Oneplus 5T, learn your device codename by a simple search on Google.
+When you’re building Lineage OS ROM for your mobile, it is essential to know device codename because codename will fetch device specific files and kernel.
 Otherwise, you’ll end up wasting time and bandwidth.

 Step 7.
 Add the info to roomservice.xml file.